Nationals And Astros Tied 2-2 In Game 2 Of The 2019 World Series

 Eric Gay/AP

-The Washington Nationals and the Houston Astros are tied 2-2 after three innings in Game 2 of the 2019 World Series in Houston.
+The Washington Nationals and the Houston Astros are tied 2-2 after five and a half innings in Game 2 of the 2019 World Series in Houston.

 The Nationals opened the game by scoring two runs with a walk and a single, followed by a double by third baseman Anthony Rendon off of Astros ace Justin Verlander.